CraftSpider/caret/SYNTAX.md

 | []      | An array of values              | num or variable  | num or variable                           |
 | *       | A pointer to a value            | 4 or 8           |                                           |

+* Implementations may choose to support arbitrary sizing for sint/uint/float.
 * Null is special.
 A null on its own has size 0, but a null in a union has the size of the smallest union member

 ### Encoding declaration